Hysterectomy in the United States: Background

 Types of Hysterectomy

-a) Partial Hysterectomy removes the body of the uterus while the cervix is left in place.
+- Partial Hysterectomy – removes the body of the uterus while the cervix is left in place.

-b) Total or Simple Hysterectomy removes the entire uterus and cervix.
+- Total or Simple Hysterectomy – removes the entire uterus and cervix.

-c) Hysterectomy with Bilateral Salpingo-Oophorectomy removes the uterus, cervix ovaries, and fallopian tubes.
+- Hysterectomy with Bilateral Salpingo-Oophorectomy – removes the uterus, cervix and fallopian tubes.

-d) Radical Hysterectomy removes the uterus, cervix, ovaries, fallopian tubes, and possibly upper portions of the vagina and affected lymph glands.
+- Radical Hysterectomy – removes the uterus, cervix, ovaries, fallopian tubes and possible upper portions of the vagina and affected lymph glands.

 Hysterectomy Surgical Options

-a) Vaginal Hysterectomy describes a surgical procedure in which the uterus is removed through the vagina.
+- Vaginal Hysterectomy describes a surgical procedure in which the uterus is removed through the vagina.
 One or both ovaries and fallopian tubes may be removed during the procedure, as well.
 This surgical approach avoids visible scarring and typically allows for a quicker recovery, as well as less postoperative pain and complications as compared with other types of hysterectomy.
 Risks associated with the vaginal approach include a slight but serious risk of shortening or damaging the vagina.
+Vaginal hysterectomy has also been shown to be the most cost effective form of procedure.

-c) Abdominal Hysterectomy is fairly standard and remains the most common approach for removing the uterus and other reproductive organs.
-When performing an abdominal hysterectomy, surgeons can either use a vertical incision or a "bikini cut" incision depending on the scope of the surgery.
-The vertical incision cuts vertically from the navel to the pubic hair line, while the ?bikini cut? is a horizontal incision made directly above the pubic hairline.
-The abdominal hysterectomy approach results in a longer recovery period and more noticeable external scarring but requires less specialty surgical skill and may be less costly and more widely available than other approaches.
+- Abdominal Hysterectomy is fairly standard and remains the most common approach for removing the uterus and other reproductive organs.
+When performing an abdominal hysterectomy, surgeons can either use a vertical incision or a “bikini cut” incision depending on the scope of the surgery.
+The vertical incision cuts vertically from the navel to the pubic hair line, while the “bikini cut” is a horizontal incision made directly above the pubic hairline.
+The abdominal hysterectomy approach results in a longer recovery period and more noticeable external scarring but requires less specialty surgical skill.

 Surgical and Post-Surgical Risks